gmartsenkov/polybar-spotify/README.md

 A small command line tool to print the currently playing track on Spotify.
 It's written in Rust and using `dbus` to communicate with Spotify.

+### Instalation
+Download latest binary from the releases page or compile with `cargo build --release` (requires Rust compiler).
+Place binary and make sure it's in your `PATH`.

 ### Settings
 ```ini
 [module/spotify]